BegaDeveloper/BegaDeveloper/README.md

 An interesting, talkative, sensible and cheerful guy at work and out of work.
 Curently working with Angular and Codeigniter for Habultron company as a Full Stack Developer, Tuzla BiH.

-- 🔭 I’m currently working for a company and as a freelancer.
 - 👯 I’m looking to collaborate on UpWork so I can boost my experience and skill's.
 - 💬 Ask me about anyting.
 - 📫 How to reach me: ismarbegicit@gmail.com or LinkedIn: https://www,linkedin.com/in/ismar-begic-bega